githubtraining/github-pages/responses/03_change-theme.md

 ## Step 4: Customize Site Details

 Great work!
-You can see your selected theme in action [here]({{ deploymentUrl }}).
+You can see your published page [here]({{ deploymentUrl }}).
 If you don't see your changes right away, refresh the page.

 ### Getting your page blog ready

-GitHub added the theme you selected to your `_config.yml` file.
-Jekyll uses the `_config.yml` file to store  settings for your site, like your theme, as well as reusable content like your site title and GitHub handle.
+Jekyll uses a file titled `_config.yml` to store settings for your site, a your theme and reusable content like your site title and GitHub handle.

 You can check out the `_config.yml` file on the **Code** tab of your repository.